Employee engagement

 • Out of 26 submetrics, Recognition Frequency and Happiness at work had the strongest correlation, followed by Recognition Frequency and Feedback Quality

 Officevibe used pulse survey data to uncover the importance of frequent recognition to employee happiness.
-How could your team analyze pulse survey data to uncover important insights and prioritize employee engagement initiatives?
+How could your team analyze pulse survey data to uncover important insights and prioritize employee engagement initiatives

 Make any immediate changes and share results